-IARC: No component of this product present at levels greater than or equal to 0.1% is identified as probable,

-ACGIH: No component of this product present at levels greater than or equal to 0.1% is identified as a

-NTP: No component of this product present at levels greater than or equal to 0.1% is identified as a known or

-OSHA: No component of this product present at levels greater than or equal to 0.1% is identified as a
+- IARC: No component of this product present at levels greater than or equal to 0.1% is identified as probable, possible or confirmed human carcinogen by IARC. - ACGIH: No component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by ACGIH. - NTP: No component of this product present at levels greater than or equal to 0.1% is identified as a known or anticipated carcinogen by NTP. - OSHA: No component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by OSHA.

-Specific target organ toxicity - single exposure (Globally Harmonized System)

-May cause respiratory irritation.
+Specific target organ toxicity - single exposure (Globally Harmonized System) May cause respiratory irritation.